lcsirmaz/inner/README.md

 #### SIGNALS

-When the program receives a `SIGUSR1` signal, it stops the main cycle of iterations, and switches to a &quot;quick and dirt&quot; method to generate additional extremal solutions.
-(Actually, the oracle is asked about all facets of the actual approximation; it returns an extremal solution, if exists, on or beyond that facet.)
+When the program receives a `SIGUSR1` signal, it stops the main cycle of iterations, and switches to a &quot;quick and dirty&quot; method to generate additional extremal solutions.
+(Actually, the oracle is asked about all facets of the actual approximation; it returns an extremal solution on or beyond that facet.)
 The method might miss extremal solutions, so the result is not known (can need not be) complete.
 A second `SIGUSR1` signal aborts this post-processing.